TariqAHassan/BioVida/README.md

 enabling them to advance new insights and understandings into disease.

-In a nod to recursion, this library tries to accomplish some of this automation using machine learning itself, such as convolutional neural networks, to automatically clean messy data.
+In a nod to recursion, this library tries to accomplish some of this automation using machine learning itself (namely, as convolutional neural networks) to automatically clean messy data.

 To view this project's website, please [click here].